Stellar (XLM) is getting lots of attention lately as it recently reached a price of nearly $1 per XLM. CNBC called it the “hottest new coin”.

 Never store your Stellar coins on an exchange!

-Always withdrawal your Stellar coins to an offline wallet like the Ledger Nano S or any other wallet that you control.
+Always withdrawal your Stellar coins to an offline crypto wallet like the Ledger Nano S or any other wallet that you control.
 Ledger does not yet support Stellar although is expected to support it soon.

 There is no way to directly purchase Stellar with cash.
 Not even any ATMs support buying Stellar.